-Longitudinal analysis, which will draw on Household Panel Studies in Germany and the UK, will provide insights into the role of social inequality, labour market disadvantage and wellbeing for becoming a self-employed homeworker and into household decisions and risk strategies (e.g. income pooling) associated with home-based self-employment.
+Using longitudinal data and analysis for Germany and the UK the project seeks to provide new insights into the role of social inequality, labour market disadvantage and subjective wellbeing for becoming a self-employed homeworker and into household decisions and risk strategies (e.g. income pooling) associated with home-based self-employment.

 In the European Union, for example, working from home is more common amongst self-employed women than self-employed menunderlining the potential of home-based businesses to contribute to social inclusion.